georgewatson/deoxyribose/README.md

 * **Pro**: Floor-divide the top element of the main stack by the top element of the auxiliary stack, remove these elements, and place the result on top of the main stack
-* **Ala**: Calculate the top element of the main stack modulo the top element of the auxiliary stack, remove these elements, and place the result on top of the main stack
 * **Met**: Swap the top elements of the main and auxiliary stacks
 * **Phe**: Put the auxiliary stack on top of the main stack, clearing the auxiliary stack
 * **Gly**: Move the top element of the main stack to the top of the auxiliary stack
+* ~~**Ala**: Calculate the top element of the main stack modulo the top element of the auxiliary stack, remove these elements, and place the result on top of the main stack~~ (*deprecated; likely to be removed in future versions; use of Pro and Ile to replicate functionality is recommended*)

 **Polar amino acids — Flow control**
 * **Ser**: If the top element of the main stack is less than or equal to zero, jump to the next **Thr**